xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-Errors:
+Errors:<br />
+E_INVALID_SESSION: No session provided or the provided session is invalid<br />
 E_INVALID_REQUEST : In case of missing attributes or invalid id specified<br />
 E_AT_LEAST_ONE_QUESTION : There must be at least one question<br />
 E_AT_LEAST_TWO_ANSWERS : For each question, there must be at least two answers<br />
-E_INVALID_STATE: The poll cannot be edited because it is either completed, closed or opened
+E_INVALID_STATE: The poll cannot be edited because it is either completed, closed or opened<br />
+E_INVALID_IDENTIFIER: The specified id is invalid<br />
+E_UNAUTHORIZED: You are not the poll owner<br />
+E_GENERIC_ERROR : An internal error as occured

 ### Delete an existing poll